František Skladaný

-František Skladaný (born April 22, 1982) is a Slovak professional ice hockey player currently an unrestricted free agent.
-He most recently played with Vlci Žilina in the Slovak 1.
-Liga (SVK.1).
+František Skladaný (born April 22, 1982) is a Slovak former professional ice hockey player.
 He was selected by the Colorado Avalanche in the fifth-round (143rd overall) of the 2001 NHL Entry Draft.

 Skladany has played with HC Karlovy Vary of the Czech Extraliga from the 2006–07 season.
 On October 20, 2012, he was signed to a one-year contract extension to remain in Karlovy until 2013.

 On July 21, 2013, Skaldany signed a one-year contract as a free agent with Russian Higher Hockey League club, Buran Voronezh, an affiliate of HC Spartak Moscow.